-Phase 2 Project represents the staged development of the Hope Bay Belt beyond the Doris Project (Phase 1).
-Phase 2 operation includes:
+Madrid-Boston Project is intended to cover the proposed incremental development of the Hope Bay Greenstone Belt.
+The Operation phase includes:

-- mining of the Madrid North, Madrid South, and Boston deposits; - transportation of ore from Madrid North, Madrid South and Boston to Doris for processing, and transportation of concentrate from process plants at Madrid North and Boston to Doris for final gold refining once the process plants at Madrid North and Boston are constructed; - use of Roberts Bay and Doris facilities, including processing at Doris and maintaining and operating the Robert's Bay outfall for discharge of water from the TIA; - operation of a process plant at Madrid North to concentrate ore, and disposal of tailings at the Doris TIA; - operation of a process plant at Boston to concentrate ore, and disposal of tailings to the Boston TMA; and

-- ongoing use and maintenance of transportation infrastructure (cargo dock, jetty, roads, and quarries).
+- mining of the Madrid North, Madrid South, and Boston deposits; - operation of a concentrator at Madrid North; - transportation of ore from Madrid North, Madrid South, and Boston to the Doris process plant, and transporting the concentrate from the Madrid North concentrator to the Doris process plant; - extending the operation at Roberts Bay and Doris; - processing the ore and/or concentrate from Madrid North, Madrid South, and Boston at the Doris process plant with disposal of the detoxified tailings underground at Madrid North, flotation tailings from the Doris process plant pumped to the expanded Doris TIA, and discharge of the TIA effluent to the marine environment; - operation of a concentrator at Madrid North and disposal of tailings at the Doris TIA; - operation of a process plant and wastewater treatment plant at Boston with disposal of flotation tailings to the Boston TMA and the detoxified leached tailings in the underground mine at Boston; - operation of two wind turbines for power generation; and - ongoing maintenance of transportation infrastructure at all sites (cargo dock, jetty, roads, and quarries).